Link to Story Masterlist: https://bit.ly/2XrTBmx

 “Nothing… ever.”
 He responded.

 Another voice echoed from out of nowhere.
 “Oh, how dramatic.”
 Knoxus and the Makuta both froze, looking around in confusion.
 Suddenly, the Makuta was knocked away by some invisible force, landing against a tree trunk.
 The voice spoke up again, “Knoxus, I’ll handle this guy, you get out of here.”

 “What?
 Where are you?”
 Knoxus yelled into the sky.

 “Right in front of you.
 Now move!”
 The voice shouted back.
 Knoxus couldn’t see anyone, but somehow, he could sense a presence standing there.
 Was he detecting the traces of metal within an invisible Bio-Mechanical being?

 “NO!”
 The Makuta screamed, lunging at Knoxus again.
 Knoxus jumped aside at the same time the invisible being slammed against the Makuta.
-His arm blade stabbed directly into a massive tree trunk with a deep thunk.
+His arm blade stabbed directly into a massive tree trunk with a deep thud.
 The Makuta tried to pull his blade free from the tree, but it was really stuck in there.
 He shot a vicious glare at Knoxus.
-The Makuta’s eyes of hatred locked with Knoxus’ eyes of fear and confusion.
-Then a veil of shimmering red light covered the Makuta’s body, and he vanished, leaving behind a gaping hole where his blade once pierced the tree trunk.
+The Makuta’s orange eyes of hatred locked with Knoxus’ eyes of fear and confusion.
+Then, a veil of shimmering red light covered the Makuta’s body, and he vanished, leaving behind a gaping hole in the tree trunk where his blade had once pierced it.

 “So that’s how he does it.”
 The invisible figure remarked.